Comparisons12 min read

 Try Salesforce

-Salesforce is the 800-pound gorilla.
-It's been the enterprise CRM benchmark for over two decades, and in 2026 it's still the most feature-rich, customizable, and widely adopted CRM on the planet.
-The platform goes way beyond contact management — you're getting a full ecosystem spanning sales, service, marketing, analytics, and commerce.
+Salesforce is the 800-pound gorilla in the room.
+It's been the enterprise CRM standard for over two decades, and in 2026 it's still the most feature-packed, customizable, and widely deployed CRM out there.
+The platform goes way beyond contact management — you're getting sales, service, marketing, analytics, and commerce all rolled into one.

-Honestly, I think Salesforce's brand reputation does a lot of heavy lifting in enterprise procurement conversations.
-But let's look at what you're actually getting.
+I think Salesforce's reputation does a lot of the heavy lifting in enterprise procurement conversations.
+But let's look at what you're actually paying for.

 Key Features

-• Einstein AI: Predictive lead scoring, opportunity insights, automated email generation, and now deeper generative AI capabilities through Einstein Copilot
+• Einstein AI: Predictive lead scoring, opportunity insights, automated email generation, and deeper generative AI through Einstein Copilot

-• Flow Builder: Visual workflow automation that can handle complex multi-step processes without writing code (mostly)
+• Flow Builder: Visual workflow automation for complex multi-step processes without much coding

-• AppExchange: Over 3,000 third-party integrations — if you need it, there's probably an app for it
+• AppExchange: Over 3,000 third-party integrations — if you need it, someone's probably built it

 • Sales Cloud: Pipeline management, forecasting, territory management, and quote generation

-• Revenue Intelligence: Advanced analytics dashboards that actually give execs the numbers they want
+• Revenue Intelligence: Advanced analytics dashboards that actually give executives what they need to see

 • Slack Integration: Deep native integration since the 2021 acquisition — genuinely useful for deal collaboration